stuckonretro/CRTPi-Project/README.md

-    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+x -R /opt/retropie/configs/all/*.sh" Launch back into ES with the command "emulationstation" **If using a VGA666-based hat** (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
+    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+x -R /opt/retropie/configs/all/*.sh && sudo chmod a+x -R /home/pi/RetroPie/retropiemenu/*.sh"
+    Launch back into ES with the command "emulationstation" **If using a VGA666-based hat** (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)